mainwp/mainwp/readme.txt

 7. The Groups Screen

 == Changelog ==

+= 2.0.6 =
+* Fixed: Incorrect dashboard out of sync message
+* Fixed: Hooks for the Google Analytics Extension
+* Fixed: Hooks for the Client Reports extension
+* Fixed: Error messages styling when adding a new child site
+* Tweaked: MainWP Account Information box moved to the bottom of the Settings page.
+* Tweaked: Messages in the MainWP Account Information box
+* Tweaked: Manage Plugins table, added static first column
+* Tweaked: Manage Themes table, added static first column
+* Removed: Create MainWP Account from the Extensions page

 = 2.0.5 =
 * Fixed: Search issue (not showing all results when searching the sites page)